-Kim Kardashian Shared Candid Behind-The-Scenes Photos From Her Criminal Justice Reform Documentary
+Kim Kardashian Just Shared Candid BTS Photos From Her New Criminal Justice Reform Documentary

 Continuing her work with prison reform, Kim Kardashian shared behind-the-scenes photos from her upcoming criminal justice documentary on Instagram over the weekend.
 The Keeping Up With the Kardashians star took to social media with a first look of her upcoming Oxygen documentary, Kim Kardashian West: The Justice Project.
 Per her caption, Kardashian visited the District of Columbia Correctional Treatment Facility in Washington, D.C. on July 24 to learn about their higher education initiative, the Georgetown Prison Scholars program.
 Her visit will be highlighted in the upcoming documentary.

 Kardashian took to Instagram on July 27 to share a series of selfies with prisoners from her visit.
 "Last week I was so moved by Dr. @marcmhoward, a Georgetown professor who teaches a course inside of a Washington DC prison where these men and women can get Georgetown credit,” she wrote.
 "I met so many amazing people that can't wait to share their stories with you.
 We filmed a documentary I am working on that will be out on @oxygen and I hope you will learn about the justice system the way I have."

 Kardashian will executive produce Kim Kardashian West: The Justice Project, a two-hour documentary that will capture Kardashian's "efforts to secure freedom for Americans who she believes have been wronged by the justice system," according to Oxygen’s website.
 A premiere date has not yet been announced.